Frank-Muzi/house-price-predictor-ai-project/README.md

 Deployment

-    Deployed on Vercel - recommended easy and fast.
+    Deployed frontednt on Vercel.
+    Deployed the backend on Render-- https://house-price-predictor-ai-project-4.onrender.com.